Visible and Engaged Student-Centered Leader

 Application Procedure and Timeline

-The University of Pittsburgh has partnered with Keeling and Associates, LLC (K&A) in this search process.
-Applications should include a cover letter and resume/curriculum vitae and must be sent, preferably in PDF format, to recruiting@KeelingAssociates.com.
-The subject line of the email should read “Pitt – Director of the UCC.”
-A confidential review of applicants will continue until an appointment is made.
-All applicants received by September 28, 2018, will receive full consideration.
+The University has partnered with Keeling & Associates, LLC, in this search process.
+Application materials should include a resume and a letter of interest and must be sent to firstname.lastname@example.org.
+The subject line of the email should read “Pitt–Dean.”
+All materials submitted by April 23, 2021, will be given full consideration.